Accepted Apr Copyright © The Authors.

 Interviews were chosen over focus groups as we were interested in hearing about patients' individual beliefs and experiences, rather than determining a group consensus.

-This was part of a broader interview that also covered participants' views about other lifestyle factors and cancer.
+This was part of a broader interview that also covered participants' views about other lifestyle colorectal cancer in young adults and cancer.
 Interviewers were trained to have minimal verbal input and prompt only when appropriate Oppenheim, The topic guide was piloted with two participants whose data were included because no substantial changes were required.